Deloitte says it's been hacked

 The Guardian reported Monday that the hack compromised "confidential emails and plans of some of its blue-chip clients," but the breach went unnoticed for months.
 It reported that six clients were told their information was "impacted."

-Related: Why the SEC hack in a really big deal
+Related: Why the SEC hack is a really big deal

 Deloitte did not provide further information about when the breach happened or how many emails were accessed.